CA-MERN/MERN-Part-A-Docs/README.md

 #### Nice to Have Features
 * Search History capture.
 * User can add a photo of their cooked dish, public or private collection.
+* Oauth with signup and login.
+* Recipes of the week on the home page
+* Saved recipes in recipe collections

 </details>

 ---
 ### Target audience
 <details><summary>Click to expand</summary>

 </details>